wujenny15/wujenny15/README.md

 💙 I am passionate about cloud solutions and devote myself to Azure and AWS cloud services.

-🌱 I'm currently learning Azure through doing hands-on labs with ACG and Azure DevOps labs.
+🌱 I'm currently learning Azure, Aws and Docker.

-😄 I travelled to over 15 countries to get a better understanding of different cultures.
+😄 I like to talk to people and travel around the world.

 🌿 When I am not working and learning, I am playing board games and training my kitty 😸 to sit and shake paw 👋.